John Lawrence (lord mayor): Family

 "the tender Mother of ten Children // the nine first being all daughters // shee suckled at her owne breasts // they all lived to be of age // her last a son died an Infant // Shee lived a married wife thirty nine years // three and twenty whereof // Shee was an Exemplary matron of this Cittie”.

-Sir John married a second time in 24 May 1684 to Catherine Stone, of St Giles (Cripplegate?), "about 34, Spinster, at her own disposal".
+Sir John married a second time on 24 May 1684 to Catherine Stone, of St Giles (Cripplegate?), "about 34, Spinster, at her own disposal".
 Catherine Stone was daughter of Sir Robert Stone and his second wife Elizabeth.
 In about 1684 they moved from London to Putney, Surrey where they owned a large house (thirty-one hearths).
 According to Dame Catherine's will and parish church records, they had four children: